Borod4r/unity3d-rainbow-folders/README.md

 To reset the folder icon to default one, select **Rainbow Folders -> Colorize -> Revert to Default** from the same context menu.

 ![Rainbow folders inspector](https://raw.githubusercontent.com/PhannGor/phanngor.github.io/master/RainbowFolders/v0.2.1_03.png)

+## Community

+We have create a special folder `Community Icons` for other users to be able to add their icons!
+Please fork the repo and submit the pull request after adding your icons to `Community Icons/User_{your_user_name_here}/`